 - (i) Compute the total taxable income for Ezekiel Keboi for the year ended 31 December 2021.
 (10 marks) - (ii) Determine the tax payable (if any) from the income computed in (c) (i) above.
+(2 marks)

-- (a) Explain the following terms as used in taxation: - (i) Bond security. - (ii) Stamp duty. - (b) Identify FOUR documents required by the customs authority when clearing imported goods in Kenya.
+(i) Bond security.
+(2 marks) (ii) Stamp duty.
+(2 marks)

+- (b) Identify FOUR documents required by the customs authority when clearing imported goods in Kenya.
 (4 marks) - (c) Haziki Enterprises is registered for value added tax (VAT) purposes dealing in electrical appliances and accounts for VAT on monthly basis.